The Ultimate Alaska Cruise Packing List (2020)

 ☐ Essential oils - Versatile uses for essential oils, can be used to relieve aches, for deodorizing the cabin or for moisturizing.
 We love Doterra, especially their lavender essential oil!

 1. Go for a cabin with a balcony - Essential when you have toddlers or kids with you!
-Go for a cabin with a balcony so you can enjoy the Alaskan scenery in your own privacy (even with the little ones napping).
+A cabin with a balcony allows you to enjoy the Alaskan scenery in your own privacy (even with the little ones napping).
 Going on a one-way Alaskan cruise?
 Choose the starboard side when going from south to north and the port side when going from north to south.
 For a round trip, either side is fine!

 2. Peak tourist season is still the best time to visit - Cruises to Alaska are available from May to September only.
 However, the best months for cruising are June and July (which is also the peak tourist season).
 If you want to see wildlife or adventure activities, go for any of these months!
 Want to save money or avoid the busy peak season?
 You can go for May or September, but you might not be able to see as much wildlife or enjoy all adventures.